Usher Syndrome

 When Should I Screen for Usher Syndrome?

-Rule 6A-6.03013, Florida Administrative Code (F.A.C.) states, "A screening for Usher’s Syndrome shall be administered to each student who is deaf or hard-of-hearing at least once during grades 6-12."
-Students who are at high risk may need to be screened once in middle school and once in high school.
+Rule 6A-6.03013, Florida Administrative Code (F.A.C.) states, "A screening for Usher syndrome must be administered to each student who is deaf or hard of hearing at least once during grades K-5 and grades 6-12."

 How Do I Screen for Usher Syndrome?